 Do you have those snips of SAS code you run over and over again?
 I do.
 However, I do not type the entire thing into my editor anymore (I did that for way too long).
 Instead, I add abbreviations to my SAS editor.
 Consequently, I save a lot of unnecessary typing and get the job done faster.
-In this short post, I demonstrate how to add and utilize abbreviations in SAS.
+In this short post, I demonstrate how to add and utilize abbreviations in SAS by example.

 Two Abbreviation Examples

 An abbreviation in SAS is a piece of code that you save in your editor and generate with a specified keyword.
 Usually, the piece of code is frequently used.
 Therefore you save time and effort because you do not have to type the entire code each time you want to use it.

 To save an abbreviation go to Tools –> Add Abbreviation.
 A pop-up window appears with two input boxes.
 In the first box, type the abbreviation name.
 This is the name under which you save the actual code.
 To avoid confusion, I prepend them with an underscore.
 In the second box, paste the SAS code you want to appear when you type the name from the first box.
 Lastly, hit ok.

 Let us look at an example of a typical use of abbreviations.
 I like the Hash Object.
 I use it frequently and the declaration statements are almost identical every time.
 Consequently, this is an obvious case where this comes in handy.
 Below is the code that I have associated with the abbreviation _hash (see my list to the right).

 if _N_ = 1 then do; declare hash h(); rc = h.defineKey('k'); rc = h.defineData('d'); rc = h.defineDone(); call missing(k, d); end;

 As another example, I have previously shown how to Delete All Data Sets In Work Library with simple SAS code.
 This is another obvious choice of an abbreviation.
 Below is the code I have associated with the _killwork abbreviation.